SnickCH/InsurgencySandstormDedicatedServer/README.md

 Example of my docker-compose.yml for watchtower.
 Make sure you use the correct "schedule" parameters.
 In this example it will always at 8am check for new images, download them (if available) and then restart the container.
 Be aware that the container will be forcibly shutdown - if players are on the server they might not find it very amazing ;)

+This is the docker-compose.yml file.
+I will soon ad the simple docker-run command

 ```
 version: "3"
 services: